thecppzoo/zoo/design/generic-policy.md

 ```
 indicates a type erasure policy that can do destruction, moving and copying.
 In the same way, the user may remove `Copy` to have move-only, or add `RTTI` for normal RTTI, or remove destruction for things that are never destroyed during the lifetime of the process (thus we don't add the binary size of the code to destroy them), implement serialization/deserialization affordances, introspection; the user gains granularity with regards to the mechanisms to hold the type erased objects (for example, on memory arenas based on their types for better memory locality) without having to rewrite massive amounts of error-prone and subtle code.

-The affordances of moving and especially copying
+The affordances of moving and especially copying are probably in the hardest of tiers of affordances to implement because they are fundamental operations of the types, thus, they may have the most complicated *implicit API* with the containers and are a good illustration of the maximum challenge users will be faced when doing their own affordances.